Sibindra/nepali-sentiment-analysis-model/README.md

 5. Evaluate the model's performance using suitable metrics such as accuracy, precision, recall, or F1-score.

+6. To try the model practically, open `nepali-sentiment-model-tryout.ipynb` in Jupyter Notebook.

+7. In the `model-tryout.ipynb` file, provide the string you want to analyze for sentiment.

+8. Run the cells in `model-tryout.ipynb` to obtain the predicted sentiment label for the provided string.

+9. Optionally, you can also modify the code to analyze multiple strings or perform a batch analysis.

 ## Repository Structure

-- `model_training.ipynb`: Jupyter Notebook containing the code for training the Nepali Sentiment Analysis model.
+- `model-training.ipynb`: Jupyter Notebook containing the code for training the Nepali Sentiment Analysis model.
+- `model-tryout.ipnyb` : Hupyter Notebook containing the code to tryout the Model
 - `inference.ipynb`: Jupyter Notebook demonstrating how to perform inference using the trained model.
+- `nepali-sentiment-model-tryout.ipynb`: Jupyter Notebook for trying the model practically with a string input.
 - `requirements.txt`: List of required dependencies for running the code.
 - `README.md`: This readme file provides an overview of the repository.